MicrosoftDocs/SupportArticles-docs/support/azure/entra/entra-id/dir-dmns-obj/troubleshoot-dynamic-group-processing.md

 - An unintended membership rule change.
 - A significant change rollout.
 For example, updates that are pushed to many devices at the same time might require some group membership rules to be re-evaluated.

-This article provides sample Windows PowerShell scripts to pause and resume dynamic group updates.
+This article provides sample Entra ID PowerShell scripts to pause and resume dynamic group updates.
 Pausing dynamic group processing can stop rule processing and prevent unintended membership updates.
 Resuming dynamic group processing can restore normal group functionality.

 ## Prerequisites